e-choness/ctrl-alt-deploy/_posts/2025-05-18-what-does-idp-looks-like.md

 tags: [Platform Engineering, Chapter One]
 style: fill
 color: primary
 description: You’ve got the ambition and a handful of CI pipelines.
 Now comes the real question, how do you turn that scattered tooling into a cohesive platform devs will actually use?
-This chapter walks through what matters most: understanding workflows, assembling the right components, paving golden paths, and choosing tech that won’t betray you mid-quarter.
+This chapter walks through what matters most understanding workflows, assembling the right components, paving golden paths, and choosing tech that won’t betray you mid-quarter.
 ---

 ![chapter-1-5-meme](../assets/blogs/chapter-1-5-meme.jpg)